geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

 This configuration will create a set of coordinates of the bottom left corner of each tile in the area of interest.

-#### Notes
+???+ note "Notes"

     - The coordinates of the bounding box are specified in the projected coordinate system of the data
     - The tile size must match the tile size of the data fetcher
     - You might need to exclude tiles that are already processed in a previous run by specifying the path to the JSON file named `processed_coordinates.json` containing the coordinates of the bottom left corner of the processed tiles (this file is created automatically by the [exporter](#step-6-configure-the-exporter) in the output directory)

 Note that there are alternative ways to specify the area of interest, e.g. by providing a path to a geodataframe (geopackage or shapefile)